Yamaha FX140 Specs and Review [Video]

 If you are a beginner rider, our recommendation is to buy a new (or a couple of years old) non-supercharged, 4-stroke PWC.
 This is because these are considered to be the most reliable models on the market.
 And you probably want to spend your time on the water instead of continuously servicing your craft.

-If you still stuck on buying an aged FX140, here are some vital buying tips to consider:
+If you are stuck on buying an aged FX140, here are some vital buying tips to consider:

 - don’t buy one that is not water-ready